• Skip to primary navigation

 • amount of liquid used

-The dependent variable is the thing you measure. in this investigation the time it takes for the candy cane to dissolve is measured.
+The dependent variable is the thing you measure.
+In this investigation, the time it takes for the candy cane to dissolve is measured.

 Candy Cane Experiment – dissolving candy canes

-3 containers of the same size
+Three containers of the same size

 Vinegar